 07834745809 or 02920668800

-Community has secured discounts from various online learning providers so you can take a course without a financial worry.
+Community recognises that people learn in different ways and may need more flexibility with their qualifications therefore we have secured discounts from various online learning providers so you can take a course without a financial worry, here are some examples;

 Browse the e-learning options below and contact Lisa Francis on the details above before enrolling.

-All our members are Key Workers and the CWU WULF project would like to support you, your families, friends and colleagues living and working in Wales with access to online learning opportunities.
+All our members are Key Workers and the CWU WULF project would like to support you, your families, friends and colleagues living and working in Wales with access to a wide variety of learning opportunities.

 These learning opportunities can provide you with skills for your current role, fill gaps to apply for promotion and even change your career!
-They can also provide you with methods to enhance digital inclusion as well as providing support for health and well-being.
+They can also provide you with methods to enhance digital inclusion, living a greener life to help the planet, as well as providing support for health and well-being.

-If you’re a CWU member visit our CWU Leftclick webiste fo free online courses.
+If you’re a CWU member visit our CWU website for free online courses.
 These courses may help you in your daily life; at work, at home, for your personal development, for your hobbies – or just for the fun of it!
 Some of the courses have been produced by the CWU, others are signposted by other providers.

-For both CWU members and non-members there are many online providers and thousands of on-line courses available to you.
-We can assist with finding a good course and also funding up to £200 of the course fees.
+For both CWU members and non-members there are many online providers as well as local providers with a huge range of courses available to you.
+We can assist with finding a good course and also funding up to £300 of the course fees.

 Get in touch with Kim Johnson for more information on email@example.com or 07710 854 891.